bramtayl/Justly/README.md

 Cells with their default value have gray text, and cells with a non-default value have black text.
 Double click on a cell to edit it.
+If you double click on an interval, you can edit the numerator, octave, or octave of that interval.
 You can select a contiguous group of chords, or a contiguous group of notes, but not a combination of chords and notes.
 What you have selected can affect which actions are available.
+For example, you can only insert a note into a chord if you have selected exactly one chord.

 ### Menus